-The aim of the risk-based approach under the KZR INiG System is to obtain forest biomass from source areas where the principles of sustainable forest management are upheld in compliance with the requirements of the criteria set out in RED II in Article 29 (6) and (7) and with the requirements of the scheme KZR INiG.
+The aim of the risk-based approach under the KZR INiG System is to obtain forest biomass from source areas where the principles of sustainable forest management are upheld in compliance with the requirements of the criteria set out in RED III in Article 29 (6) and (7) and with the requirements of the scheme KZR INiG.
 Under the KZR INiG system, forest biomass means biomass for which it is certain that:

-- forest biomass has been legally obtained, processed, and placed on the market / distributed in accordance with national legislation and international conventions, - areas designated by international or state legislation or by the competent authority as nature conservation areas, including wetlands and peatlands, are protected, - during harvesting, care is taken to preserve soil quality and biodiversity to minimize damage, - the forest in harvesting areas is continuously regenerated, - the long-term production capacity of the forest is preserved, - guarantee of carbon sequestration parity in the sourcing area of the forest biomass, (the country or regional economic integration organization of origin of the forest biomass meet LULUCF criteria).
+- forest biomass has been legally obtained, processed, and placed on the market / distributed in accordance with national legislation and international conventions, - areas designated by international or state legislation or by the competent authority as nature conservation areas, including wetlands and peatlands, are protected, with the aim of preserving biodiversity and preventing habitat destruction, - during harvesting, care is taken to preserve soil quality and biodiversity to minimize damage, prevent any adverse impact, - the forest in harvesting areas is continuously regenerated, - the long-term production capacity of the forest is maintained or improved, - the land status of the area was confirmed on January 1, 2008, - guarantee of carbon sequestration parity in the sourcing area of the forest biomass, (the country or regional economic integration organization of origin of the forest biomass meet LULUCF criteria).